Keeping in Touch Days: Employee Rights and Pay for KIT Days

 Absolutely.
 Employees can use both their SPLIT and KIT days to work part time before their parental leave is over.

-Potentially, your employees could work two KIT days in a five day week to slowly ease them back into the work environment.
+Potentially, your employees could work two keeping in touch days in a five day week to slowly ease them back into the work environment.
 Using KIT or SPLIT days could be helpful if your employee wants to work in a more flexible manner, and you will be able to find out whether a flexible work model will work for their workload.

 Do you get paid for KIT days?